 Aside from scholarships and student loans, another resource for funding your education is tapping into your personal network.
 Some medical students are fortunate enough to lean on generous well-to do parents, relatives, or other benefactors.

 “You may be surprised to learn as you go through medical school how often this option is used,” Dr. Beddingfield shares.

 If you’re one of the lucky ones who can take advantage of this option, the benefits for you are clear.
 But there may be rewards for your sponsors as well, such as various tax benefits.
 Financial support doesn’t have to come in the form of a gift either — some choose to loan the tuition money with the expectation that it gets paid back once the student is a practicing physician.

 Lastly, personal savings can’t be overlooked.
 Tightening up your own expenses and sticking to a modest budget while in medical school will put you in a better position to begin paying back any loans later.
 Some of this lifestyle change will be inevitably come with life as a medical student, according to Dr. Doggett.

 “One advantage to being so busy is that there is little time to spend money,” she says.
 “This is probably a good thing when you’re on such a limited income.”

 Between scholarships, student loans, and other programs supporting the cost of medical school, you have options when it comes to funding your dream.
 But in the midst of it all, don’t lose sight of what’s most important.
 Learning how to pay for medical school is just one step on the path to a meaningful, challenging, and satisfying career in medicine.

-Now that you feel a little more at ease about the financial aspect, it’s time to start evaluating your program options.
+Now that you know the different finance routes available to you, it’s time to start evaluating your program options.
 Ultimately, your decision should come down to more than cost alone.
 Learn about what other factors to weigh in our article, “How to Choose a Medical School: 9 Things to Evaluate Before Accepting.”